32749 Franklin Rd Suite 200 Franklin, MI 48025

 Gum Disease Treatment

 Periodontitis, or gum disease, affects millions of Americans each year.
 Common symptoms of gum disease can include inflamed, red, bleeding, and sensitive gum tissue.
-Scaling, root planing, and gingivectomies with dental lasers can remove plaque, tartar, and infected gum tissue.
-If you want additional information on how Dr. Shayota diagnoses and treats gum disease, visit Periodontal Disease Treatment.
+Scaling, root planing, and treatment with dental lasers can remove plaque, tartar, and infected gum tissue.
+If you want more information on how Dr. Shayota diagnoses and treats gum disease, visit Periodontal Disease Treatment.

 TMJ Treatment

-Learn more about our restorative dental treatments with answers to these commonly asked questions:
+Learn more about our restorative dentistry treatment in Franklin, MI, with answers to these commonly asked questions:

 Do I have gum disease if my gums bleed regularly?

 If your gums bleed when you brush your teeth, you most likely have gingivitis.
 Gingivitis, or gum inflammation, is a common problem.
-While gingivitis is a precursor to gum disease, it doesn’t mean that gum disease is inevitable.
-To prevent bleeding, begin to floss before you brush your teeth to remove bacterial buildup from your gums.
+While this is a precursor to gum disease, it doesn’t mean that gum disease is inevitable.
+To prevent bleeding, floss before you brush your teeth to remove bacterial buildup from your gums.
 You should see results once you consistently floss.

 Am I a candidate for dental implants?